Best Direct Primary Care GLP-1 Providers in 2026 — Ranked & Reviewed

 Pros

-• Direct Primary Care (DPC) model integrates GLP-1 with continuous primary care — fundamentally different from DTC marketplace pattern
+• Direct Primary Care model integrates GLP-1 with continuous primary care — unlike most direct-to-consumer platforms

-• GLP-1 medications at WHOLESALE COST with no markup — semaglutide from $65/mo, tirzepatide from $110/mo (members only)
+• GLP-1 at wholesale cost with no markup — semaglutide from $65/mo, tirzepatide from $110/mo (members only)

-• Unlimited primary care visits + direct text access + same-day care all bundled in $89/mo membership
+• Unlimited primary care visits, direct text access, and same-day care bundled in the $89/mo membership

-• Per-dose pricing transparency for both semaglutide and tirzepatide (all 8 dose tiers listed publicly)
+• Per-dose pricing shown publicly for all 8 dose tiers of both semaglutide and tirzepatide

 Cons